People's Mojahedin Organization of Iran: Open conflict with the Islamic Republican Party

-In July 1981, the MEK then formed the National Council of Resistance of Iran (NCRI) with the stated goal of uniting the opposition to the Iranian government under one umbrella organization.
-Rajavi assumed the position of chairman of the organization.
+In July 1981, the MEK then formed the National Council of Resistance of Iran (NCRI) with the stated goal of uniting the opposition to the Iranian government under one umbrella organisation.
+Rajavi assumed the position of chairman of the organisation.
 On 30 August 1981, they bombed the Prime Minister's office, killing the elected President Rajai and Premier Mohammad Javad Bahonar.
 Iranian authorities announced that Massoud Keshmiri, an MEK member was probably responsible.
 The reaction to the Hafte Tir bombing and the bombing of the Prime Minister's office was intense, with many arrests and executions of Mojahedin.
 The MEK responded by targeting key Iranian official figures for assassination, as well as attacking low-ranking civil servants and members of the Revolutionary Guards, along with ordinary citizens who supported the new government.

 Between June 1981 and April 1982, around 3,500 MEK members were either executed or killed by the Islamic Revolutionary Guard Corps.
 Another 5000 MEK prisoners were detained in camps, and another 8,000 were imprisoned for charges such as possessing copies of Mujahid newspaper.
 During the same period the MEK was responsible for about 65 percent of nearly 1,000 Khomeini officials killed.
 From 26 August 1981 to December 1982, the MEK orchestrated 336 attacks against Khomeini officials.
 In July 1982, 13 IRGC members and Mohammad Sadoughi were killed by MEK members.